mobify/stencil-breadcrumb/README.md

 Param name | Type          | Description
 :--------- | :------------ | :----------
-id         | String        | Sets the `id` attribute of the underlying select element class      | String        | Adds values to the `class` attribute of the root element element    | DOM, String   | Accepts the underlying select element as a DOM node or HTML string items      | Array of Obj  | Create list of items in array of object
+class      | String        | Adds values to the `class` attribute of the root element element    | DOM, String   | Accepts the underlying select element as a DOM node or HTML string items      | Array of Obj  | Create list of items in array of object isActive   | Boolean       | Adds active class to active item

 ### Sass configurable variables